Top Ten: Western Treasures Part 3

 Heck being the far younger of the three is just starting to develop his values while the others are fairly set in theirs.
 He'll have to choose and that choice will forever be part of who he becomes as well as how he's seen by others like Elsa and Gil.
 We've heard Steve describe to Gil his own early law-breaking days and how this assignment, once it's fulfilled honestly with the others' help, will enable him to "enter my house justified" (a personally significant line written by the director specifically for McCrea's Steve Judd).
 Will Heck reform and become honorable like Steve, betraying Gil's trust, or will he keep his agreement with his miscreant friend and be known as a common outlaw?
 What of the risks involved in either decision?

 That night when Gil tries to quietly make off with the gold, he and Heck get caught by Steve and there's one explosive showdown.
-Nothing in this scene is embellished in the slightest: It's tense and economically delivered increasing its forcefulness and foreshadows the even greater conflicts to come.
+Nothing in this scene is embellished in the slightest.
+It's tense and economically delivered increasing the moment’s forcefulness and foreshadows the even greater conflicts to come.

 The filmmakers made an audacious choice of western hero Randolph Scott (his last performance) for the role of Gil Westrum, the morally compromised opportunist of the two aged friends.
 Both his and frequent western star Joel McCrea's casting are truly inspired.
 That's the word as well for their performances and George Bassman's hauntingly beautiful music that highlights the underlying bond between Steve and Gil and the grandeur of their surrounds.
 The majestic widescreen color photography by Lucien Ballard is still another asset in providing an emotionally fulfilling viewing experience.